hidekatsu-izuno/nuxt-history-state/README.md

 Indicates whether this module works properly after reloading.

 It uses HTML5 History API state by default.
-And It does not fully support reloading.
+However It does not fully support reloading.
 This API does not work properly when goes back or forward after reloading.

 If you set this option to true, It adds a parameter *_p* to url instead of using HTML5 History API state.